 Some primitive functions may include fill elements in their result.
-The fill element for an array is the enclosed type of the disclose of the array ($c \in Y$ for array Y).
-The Type function (c) replaces a numeric value with zero and a character value with '.
+The fill element for an array is the enclosed type of the disclose of the array (cer Y for array Y).
+The Type function (e) replaces a numeric value with zero and a character value with '.